whykatherine/mhwkb/CONTRIBUTING.md

   * Books (just the year if the date of publication is difficult to determine
     * Some books in the KB use "na" for the date.
 Please feel free to add the date and submit a PR.
-* If you're not sure, don't spend any time worrying about it.
-Ask in the Gitter room or make a comment when you submit your pull request.
+* If you're not sure what tags to use, don't spend any time worrying about it.
+Ask in the chat room or make a comment when you submit your pull request.

 ## Notes on Categorization
 Links starting with: